dell/csm-docs/content/docs/getting-started/installation/helm/modules/observability/deployment.md

 - Helm 3.x
 - The deployment of one or more supported Dell CSI drivers

-## Install the Container Storage Module for Observability Helm Chart
+## Install the Container Storage Modules for Observability Helm Chart
 **Steps**
 1. Create a namespace where you want to install the module
    ```bash